Blood-soaked demon slayer vs. giant teddy bears. Not pictured: The pink unicorns and rainbows.

 - Naruto Shippuden: Ultimate Ninja Storm Generations has The Tale of Killer Bee, which consists of 4 fights with absolutely zero plot justification, sandwiched between Killer Bee rapping about how awesome he is and who he's going to fight next.
 It certainly fits the "clashing with the overall mood of the game" part of the description.
 Beware of the surprise SNK Boss at the end though!

 - Doom II has the secret Wolfenstein 3D levels.
-(Apart from the German version, which omitted them)
+(Apart from the German version, which omitted them, for obvious reasons)

 - TNT: Evilution's secret levels take place in a pyramid and the Caribbean.